The environments importance is keeping our collective home in good shape.

 The Hawaiian Crow, known as Alala, is to me is a great symbol of the worlds environmental problems on many levels.

 I have put time, effort and passion into this project with the added help from H.H Karmapa.
 Crows are a strong symbol in Tibetan Buddhism and are visualized as an incarnation of Mahakala, whose name literally means the ‘Great Black One.’
-Many cultures worldwide crows (ravens) play a prominate roll in their mythology, Hawaii is no exception.
+Many cultures worldwide crows (Ravens) play a prominent roll in their mythology, Hawaii is no exception.

 This raven is now being released in a secure area predator-free Puʻu Makaʻala Natural Area Reserve.
-This is a test of what can be done to save endangered spieces.
+This is a test of what can be done to save endangered species.
 A recent news article:

 After painting the Alala bird during my recent visit to India, while interviewing His Holiness the 17th Karmapa for the film I am currently co-producing, called: "Thongdrol", His Holiness kindly inked his calligraphy onto the painting.